poojac1911/ClickBehavior/README.md

 The concepts covered in this app are:

--Simple UI layout in Compose
+-Simple UI layout in Compose<br>
--Add clickable behavior to a composable
+-Add clickable behavior to a composable<br>
 -Use remember and mutableStateOf to keep track of relevant state in the app